sankethp44/Attendance-Qr-System/README.md

 - The Qr code will be generated and sent through mail to students prior a day and they should download the code and get it scanned at the event to mark their attendance.
 - Faculty members can use the Scanner feature on our website through mobile phones and start scanning the student's qr code to register their attendance for that event.
 - A excel file will generated which faculty members can download it and view the attendance of students.
-- Using our website a lot of time and helps improve accuracy.
+- Using our website a lot of time will be saved and helps improve accuracy.

 Azure technologies used :